 - MayoClinic.com has an information page about epidermolysis bullosa.
 Click on the link above to access this information.

 - Genetics Home Reference (GHR) contains information on Epidermolysis bullosa simplex, generalized.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases, the training of basic and clinical scientists to carry out this research, and the dissemination of information on research progress in these diseases.
 Click on the link to view information on this topic.